beomjo/viewpager-tablayout-with-mvvm/README.md

 # ViewPagerAndTabLayoutWithMVVM
 ViewPager And TabLayout With MVVM

+## Use Mvvm Pattern implement ViewPager,TabLayout

 #Tab1